EudyContreras/Chronox.NetCore/README.md

 ## Contact:

-If any questions regarding this program fell free to reach me at.
+If any questions regarding this program fell free to reach me at my [Email](EudyContrerasRosario@gmail.com)
-EudyContrerasRosario@gmail.com